Mike Foligno

 Michael Anthony Foligno (/fəˈliːnoʊ/; born January 29, 1959) is a Canadian former professional ice hockey right winger who played in the National Hockey League for fifteen seasons from 1979–80 until 1993–94.
-He is a scout for the Vegas Golden Knights.
+He was a scout for the Vegas Golden Knights.

 Playing career

 Foligno was born in Sudbury, Ontario, but spent his early years in Italy where he took up the sport of soccer, participating as a goalkeeper.
 When Foligno returned to Canada with his family at the age of 10, he was introduced to hockey.

 Foligno was drafted 3rd overall by the Detroit Red Wings in the 1979 NHL Entry Draft.
 He played 1018 career NHL games, scoring 355 goals and 372 assists for 727 points, while adding 2049 penalty minutes.
 His best offensive season was the 1985–86 season with the Buffalo Sabres, when he scored 41 goals and 80 points, both career highs.
 On December 23, 1991, while with the Maple Leafs, he broke his foot while playing against Winnipeg, causing him to miss a majority of the season.

 Foligno is perhaps best known for his trademark jump, dubbed the "Foligno Leap", after scoring a goal.
 Both of his two sons have carried on the tradition of the Foligno Leap.
 Foligno is also known for the custom helmet he was required to wear throughout his career due to his fontanel not fully developing.